Xeverous/the_website/website/pages/cpp/tutorials/beginner/01_start/02_binary_system.rst

 The table below showcases natural numbers written in different systems:

 ..
+The table has been generated from a python script.

+..
 TODO it would be nice to right-align text in this table

 .. list-table::